SPACE PROJECT SST-6 (2nd Mission)

-The Space Project SST-6 (2nd Mission, Swiss Space Tourism-6) consists of the organization and realization of a suborbital flight, as part of a scientist, medical and educational program to pay more attention to space and related sciences.
+The Space Project SST-6 (Swiss Space Travelers-6) consists of the organization and realization of a suborbital flight, as part of a scientist, medical and educational program to pay more attention to Space and related sciences.

 1) Boris OTTER (SWITZERLAND).

-Mission Specialist 1, Space Project SST-6 (2nd Mission).
+Mission Specialist 1, Space Project SST-6 (Mission Suborbital II).

-Mission Specialist 2, Space Project SST-6 (2nd Mission).
+Mission Specialist 2, Space Project SST-6 (Mission Suborbital II).

 5) Tanja LEHMANN (GERMANY).

-Mission Specialist 3, Space Project SST-6 (2nd Mission).
+Mission Specialist 3, Space Project SST-6 (Mission Suborbital II).

 6) Enrique GUZMAN (BOLIVIA-SWITZERLAND).

-Mission Specialist 4, Space Project SST-6 (2nd Mission).
+Mission Specialist 4, Space Project SST-6 (Mission Suborbital II).

 DESCRIPTION AND RULE OF THE CREW :